 The following disclosures should be made by banks in the 'Notes on Accounts' to the Balance Sheet.

-(Rs. in cr
+(Rs s. in crore)

 Minimum outstanding during the year Maximum outstanding during the year Daily Average outstanding during the year As on March 31

 Securities sold under repos

 Securities purchased under reverse repos